dvidelabs/flatcc/doc/security.md

-FlatCC generated create calls such as `MyGame_Example_Monster_create()` will not be compatible across versions if there are deprecated fields even if the schema change otherwise respects schema evolutation rules this is mostly a concern if new fields are added because compilation will otherwise break on argument count mismatch.
+FlatCC generated create calls such as `MyGame_Example_Monster_create()` will not be compatible across versions if there are deprecated fields even if the schema change otherwise respects schema evolutation rules.
+This is mostly a concern if new fields are added because compilation will otherwise break on argument count mismatch.
 Prior to flatcc-0.5.3 argument order could change if the field (id: x) attribute was used which could lead to buffers with unexpected content.
 JSON parsers that